tc39/proposal-intl-displaynames-v2/README.md

 dtf.format(new Date("2020-11-01")),
 dtf.format(new Date("2020-12-01"))]
 ```
 By glancing at the code, it seems monthNames will be an array of the names from January to December, on a based 0 index.
-However, that is not the case if the client code is running on a timezone with a positive GMT offset:
+However, that is not the case if the client code is running on a timezone with a negative GMT offset, such as if is running under PST (which is UTC−08:00):
 ```
 monthNames
 ["December", "January", "February", "March", "April", "May", "June", "July", "August", "September", "October", "November"]
 ```
-This is because the code constructs the Date objects using date in string, and the Intl.DateTimeFormat, constructed without a timeZoneName value in option,  is using the local timezone.
-So for Intl.DateTimeFormat running on a positive GMT offset timezone, a Date object created with  "2020-01-01" is set to the time of 2020-01-01 00:00:00.000 in UTC, and therefore a time in their local 2019-12-31.
-So it generates such results that we do not expect.
-But the same code will generate the correct result if it is running in UTC or any negative GMT offset timezone.
-There are two hacks to fix that, one is not to use the first day of the month to create the date, instead, use other date, such as:
+This is because the code constructs the Date objects using date in string, and the Intl.DateTimeFormat, constructed without a timeZoneName value in option, is using the local timezone to output the month.
+So for Intl.DateTimeFormat, if it is running on a negative GMT offset timezone, a Date object created with "2020-01-01", which internally set to the time of 2020-01-01 00:00:00.000 in UTC, would be converted to sometime during 2019-12-31 in the local time zone, and therefore causes the Intl.DateTimeFormat to output December instead of Januray.
+It generates such results that out of a naive expectation.
+However, the same code would generate the correct result if it is running in UTC or any positive GMT offset timezones.
+Therefore, the correctness of this code is not deterministic by itself, depending on which local time zone it run under.
+There are at least two possible hacks could fix this issue:

+The first is to use the date other than the first day of the month to create the date, such as:
 ```
 let monthNames = [
 dtf.format(new Date("2020-01-02")),